 Encourage your child to gently bite down.
 This will help stem the bleeding.
 While tending to your child’s dental injury, be sure to check that only the tooth was affected during the injury.
 If you notice any injury to your child’s gums, go to the emergency room.

-Depending on the type of injury, your pediatric dentist may recommend your child have dental x-rays to rule out nerve damage or damage to the underlying adult tooth.
-A dental x-ray will also help the pediatric dental professional check for tooth fragments remaining in the gum, which can affect how adult teeth come in.
+Depending on the type of injury, our pediatric dentist may recommend your child have dental x-rays to rule out nerve damage or damage to the underlying adult tooth.
+A dental x-ray will also help us check for tooth fragments remaining in the gum, which can affect how adult teeth come in.

 Permanent/Adult Teeth Trauma

 Make sure you only hold a displaced tooth by the crown (top of the tooth) to avoid damaging the roots.
 Next, you will want to carefully rinse off any debris before placing the tooth carefully back into its socket.

-If you are in need of our emergency pediatric dental care services, please feel free to call our Grand Rapids pediatric dentist at 616.942.9840.
+If you are in need of our emergency pediatric dental care services, please feel free to call our Grand Rapids pediatric dentist at (616) 942-9840.
 Mitten Kids Dentistry works hard to help patients and their families during pediatric dental emergencies.